FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Analysis

-In this section, we systematically investigate the impact of different decoding strategies, represented by the temperature parameter $\tau$, on LLM's instruction following ability.
+In this section, we systematically investigate the impact of different decoding strategies, represented by the temperature parameter $\tau$, on LLM's instruction-following ability.
 The temperature $\tau$ is a commonly used parameter that controls the sharpness of the distribution from which we sample the next token:

 where $z_w$ is the logit for word $w$, $V$ is the vocabulary.
 Lower values for temperature result in more consistent outputs, while higher values generate more diverse and creative results.
-As illustrated in Figure \ref{fig:temperature}, the temperature $\tau$ has a tangible influence on the instruction-following abilities across all four models.
+As illustrated in Figure \ref{fig:temperature}, the temperature $\tau$ has a tangible influence on the instruction-following ability across all four models.
 The sweet spot seems to be somewhere in the middle where there's enough variability to capture the nuances and intricacies of complex instructions, yet not so much that the model goes off tangent.
 This balanced behavior ensures that the model remains within the desired context, producing outputs that align closely with the given instructions while also allowing for a slight creative touch when needed.